varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/markowitz.md

 (content:references:risk-volatility)=
 ## Volatility
-Now that we have defined different types of returns, and the rewards of a portfolio, let's define risk.
-This risk of an asset or a collection of assets can be quantified by asset price volatility.
+Now that we have defined different types of returns (the rewards of a portfolio), let's define risk.
+One measure of risk is the volatility e.g., the standard deviation of the return of the asset {ref}`content:references:log-return`:
-The volatility of an asset price e.g., the share price of firm $i$ with ticker symbol `XYZ` is defined as the standard deviation of the {ref}`content:references:log-return`:

 ````{prf:definition} Volatility
 :label: defn-volatility